-This information is intended to provide you, the student intending to pursue medicine as a profession, with advice on planning your undergraduate education at Dordt College.
+This information is intended to provide you, the student intending to pursue medicine as a profession, with advice on planning your undergraduate education at Dordt University.
 The advice is mostly geared toward those wishing to become a medical doctor (M.D. or D.O.), but students interested in other health professions such as those mentioned below may also benefit from this information.

-Please note that this information is not comprehensive and should be used in consultation with other medical school information such as the AAMC publication "Medical School Admission Requirements" (MSAR) or the AACOM publication "College Information Booklet" (CIB) and discussions with your advisor.
+Please note that this information is not comprehensive and should be used in consultation with other medical school information such as the AAMC publication "Medical School Admission Requirements" (MSAR) or the AACOM publication "College Information Booklet" (CIB) and discussions with your adviser.

 The links page includes a variety of useful references in addition to those linked above.